stemeunier/bugprediction-fork/README.md

 The tool currently doesn't support repositories with multiple releases in parallel (i.e. a latest version maintained in parallel of a LTS version).
 You have to [import](./docs/import.md) the branch of versions that you want to examine.

+Git's submodules cause issues within PyDriller when traversing commits and calculating metrics.
+Therefore BugPrediction is just skipping them.
+If you use submodules, BugPrediction's analysis may be erroneous.

 Linking issues and commits to a version is a tedious task.
 At this stage, the tool roughly estimate that issues and commits are linked to a version if the objects were created between the start and end dates of the version.

 ## Contribute